janfajessen/EspHome-RC-FPV-Car-Robot-Esp8266-pantilt-Servo-motors-Camera-USB-led-L298N---Home-Assistant/Readme.md

 FILE CONFIGURATION:

  - Plug your esp8266 in your computer or Raspberry Pi.
-Select new device in EspHome and choose nodemcuv2 board.
+Select new device in EspHome and choose nodemcuv2.
 Give a name like RC-Car
- - Copy and paste the RC-Car.yaml file, change your ssid and WiFi password validate it and upload it.
+ - Copy and paste the content of RC-Car.yaml file in your file, change your ssid and WiFi password validate it and install it.
  - Then several entities should appears at Home Assistant:
      - switch.input1
      - switch.input2